Skip to content

 End Sub

-' write to the array
+' write in the table

-Public Shared Sub write()
+Public Shared Sub écrire()

-' critical section
+' review section

-' only one writer can enter
+' only one writer can pass

-' must wait for write permission
+' we have to wait for write authorization

 Dim i As Integer